-System clone refers to creating an exact copy of operating system, which is different from a system image that requires restoration before using.
-When you implement system clone in Windows 8 or other Windows OS, you usually need another disk to receive the data, and the target hard drive should be bootable after cloning.
+System clone refers to creating an exact copy of the operating system, which is different from a system image that requires restoration before using.
+When you implement system clone in Windows 8 or other OS, you usually need a target disk to receive the data, and it should be bootable after cloning.

-Generally speaking, Windows 8/8.1 system clone may be performed for following purposes:
+Generally speaking, Windows 8/8.1 system clone could be performed for following purposes:

 To illustrate further, here’s a practical case: